by Jenna Kalinsky.

 Your goal may not be to become a better person (though it may happen beside your best intentions); you may simply wish to have the opportunity to connect with other writers, to be readily welcome in a space where they gather, exchange ideas, and have access to events, resources, and work sharing.

-The Community at One Lit Place was designed to be exactly this: a private space open to writers of serious intent who benefit from interacting with other writers.
+One Lit Place was designed to be exactly this: a private space open to writers of serious intent who benefit from interacting with other writers.
+It is full of exciting programming, events like our Online Book Club, online courses, information, and conversation.

-Pour yourself a glass of rosé, get to work, and when the evening shadows grow long (or it’s time to hear something apart from those damn cicadas), we look forward to connecting with you here.
+Pour yourself a glass of rosé, get to work, and when the evening shadows grow long (or it’s time to hear something apart from those damn cicadas), we look forward to connecting with you.